In this article, you will learn about:

 - Create data packages for exchange.
 A data package references all files associated with the data contribution, not just data tables and views.

 Prepare data for Privacy Preserving Matching Projects

-- Remove and tokenize the PII for a matching project using your organization's Contributor Node.
+- Tokenize the PII for a matching project using your organization's Contributor Node.

-- Follow the steps in “Prepare data for exchange” to ensure your data is ready for a matching project on Senate.
+- Follow the steps in “Prepare data for exchange” to ensure your data is ready for a matching project on the Data Republic platform.

-- Once the steps are complete, you can create the data packages and configure them for Senate matching.
+- Once the steps are complete, you can create the data packages and configure them for Matching.

 Analyze data on the Data Republic platform

 Access data on the Data Republic platform using a Workspace.

 - A Workspace is a segregated analytical environment created within a project after your data license has been approved by all parties to the license.
 A workspace is a Windows or Linux virtual machine loaded with approved datasets.

 - After the data license is approved, request a workspace.